VI Rotorblade FAQs

 Q. How long will it take for my order to arrive?

 A. VI tries to prepare and ship orders as quickly as possible.
-Typically, from the time we receive payment in full, orders are shipped within 2 to 4 weeks.
+Typically, from the time we receive payment in full, orders are shipped in 2 to 3 weeks.
+Our composite rotorblades will take much longer.
+The tail rotorblades are typically shipped with a week.

 Q. Can we make immediate shipments?

-A. The order volume plus the blade-preparation and crating process make it difficult for orders to be shipped sooner than a 2 to 4 week time frame.
-However, those that wish to save time and related shipping costs may arrange to pick up the rotorblades directly at our facility in Warminster, Pennsylvania.
+A. The order volume plus the blade-preparation and crating process make it difficult for orders to be shipped sooner than a 2 to 3 week time frame.
+However, those that wish to save time and related shipping costs may arrange to pick up the rotorblades directly at our facility.
 No order will be released unless a pre-arrangement has been made.

 Q. Can the blades be shipped C.O.D.?

 A. No. All orders must be prepaid.
-However, shipping cost is typically paid on delivery.
+However, shipping cost may be paid on delivery.

 Q. What is the shipping cost?